act65/masters-thesis/notes/rl.md

 > The Q-function is the discrete-time analogue of the Hamiltonian (!?!?)

-### Inversion/Backwards/Abduction

-What are the advantages of having access to a inverse dynamics model?

-- Some problems are easier to solve?
-(U-problem?)
-- Smaller search space (1 vs 2 circles?)
-- ?

-***

 Planning/Reasoning with limited compute.
 Only get to evaluate N trajectories.
 Looking for a single trajectory that is sufficient.
 Versus the best possible trajectory1?

 ### General problem